alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

     <figcaption><b>Figure 1</b>: Main cocaine trafficking flows, 2015–2019.
 Source: UNODC, World Drug Report 2021.</figcaption>
 </figure>

-In terms of network dismantling, a naive approach for attacking criminal networks is to target the high ranking individuals or the most connected people (highest degree centrality).
+In terms of network dismantling, a naive approach for attacking criminal networks is to target the most connected people (the ones with high degree centrality).
 But realistically this does not work.
-It turns out that the cost of targeting these individuals is substantially greater than attacking other criminals in the network.
+It turns out that the cost of targeting these individuals can be substantially greater than attacking other criminals in the network.
 Moreover, in times of conflict these positions are often replaceable by other criminals.
 The resilience of a criminal network also depends on its level of [redundancy](https://doi.org/10.1371/journal.pone.0236476), that is, how easily the invididuals are repleacable.
 These features make the efforts of dismantling criminal networks an arduous task.

 <br>